vivaria/edisonrul.ing/docs/source/cards/m/morphtronic-monitron.md

 ### Card Rulings

-●This effect starts a Chain when a “Morphtronic” monster is Summoned.
+*   This effect starts a Chain when a “Morphtronic” monster is Summoned.
-●You can't activate this card (flip it face-up), or activate its effect, during the Damage Step.
+*   You can't activate this card (flip it face-up), or activate its effect, during the Damage Step.